Amir202000160/RowadProject_Module1_Session6/README.md

                         ctx-------> CallBackContext
         6.4.2. make action.canceled that make rayInteractor.enabled =false
                         ctx-------> CallBackContext
-7.In the sepctor, assign VRInptManager to Left and Right Contorllers gameObjects 8.Search in the project  tab about XRI Left and Right Interaction/Activation 9.aaign XRI Left Interaction/activation to left contorller and same as for Right Contorlller TEST IT ONT IN SPECTOR (In PlaySettings, make Input manager both)
+7.In the sepctor, assign VRInptManager Script to Left and Right Contorllers gameObjects as a Component By Drag and drop the Script on Left and Right Contorllers gameObjects.
+8.Search in the project  tab about XRI Left and Right Interaction/Activation 9.assign XRI Left Interaction/activation to left contorller and same as for Right Contorlller by drag and drop  XRI Left Interaction/activation and right ib VRInputManager Component on the Controllers gameObjects

+   TEST IT ONT IN SPECTOR (In PlaySettings, make Input manager both)

 And now for Target code

-10. in the scene make a cube object and name it (Target)
+10. in your scene make a cube object and name it (Target)
-11. add XR Simple Interactor to the targe gameObject
+11. add XR Simple Interactor to the targe gameObject as a Component (Add Component)
 12. make a script named (SampleTarget)
     12.1. make 2 private serialedfield materials
         there names are defaultmaterial and hitmaterial
     12.2. make serialedfield for XRRayInteractable
     12.3. make private attribute for meshRender for the target 12.4. make attribute privte XRSimpleInteractor
-    12.5. in start() method
+    12.5. in Awake() method
         12.5.1.
 GetComponent for meshRender and for XRSimpleInteractor and place them in the Inspector or it will give error of nullReference
+    12.6. in Enable() method
+        12.6.1.
+Call 2 addListeners one for OnHoverEnter and another for OnHoverExit 12.7. in Start()
-        12.5.2. make 2 AddListeners for the Interactable one for hoverEntered and one for hoverExit 12.5.3. make 2 methods (OnHoverEnter() - OnHoverExit) 12.5.4. in the methods make the material changes (Do not forget to OnDisable to prevent memory leak)
+        12.7.1. make the Material of meshRender of the Target gameObject = defaultMaterial 12.8. make 2 methods (OnHoverEnter() - OnHoverExit) 12.8.1. in the methods make the material changes (Do not forget to OnDisable to prevent memory leak)
 13. attach the script (SimpleTarget) to target gameObject in the spector and assign all materials